Final exams are around the corner! The Fall 2020 exam period runs from December 12 to December 18 2020, inclusive.

 What do I do if I need a deferral?

-In the event that you miss an exam due to illness, you must follow these procedural guidelines to be approved for a deferred exam.
+In the event that you miss an exam due to unforeseen circumstances, you must follow these procedural guidelines to be approved for a deferred exam.

-- Contact your course instructor and notify them of your absence within 24 hours of missing a final exam.
+1. Notify your instructor within 24 hours of missing an exam.

 What happens when I receive my deferral decision?